VNWiki/visual-novel-wiki/docs/visual-novels/sickly-sister.md

 > [!info] DLL Compatibility Patch
 > This precompiled `d2d1.dll` is offered as-is for older Wine versions.
 > Source code is included in the `.zip` archive below.

+## Steam Deck
+1. Download the [18+ patch](https://appendingpulse.jp/dl/dok7cefc0mv7?lang=en) & unpack it into the root folder of the game install.

+2. Download the custom [`d2d1.dll`](#d2d1-dll) below.
+   Place it in the same folder as the game `.exe`.

+3. In Steam add to the launch options `WINEDLLOVERRIDES="d2d1.dll=n,b" %command%`

+4. Install wmp11 with the following command `protontricks 3682050 wmp11`

+5. Proton Version: Proton Hotfix or any recent Proton version-

 ## d2d1.dll
 <DownloadButton filePath="dlls/d2d1.dll" />